Entries from December 2009 ↓

 Copyright 2009 © Kim Kautzer.
 All rights reserved.

 Stay tuned!
 A frosty, freezy Winter Word Bank is coming next week!

-December 6th, 2009 — Reluctant Writers, Stumbling Blocks to Writing, Teaching Writing
+December 6th, 2009 — Reluctant Writers, Stumbling Blocks to Writing

 Welcome!
 We’re halfway through our Monday series on 10 Stumbling Blocks to Writing.
-Thus far we’ve looked at five problems that plague reluctant writers:
+So far, we’ve looked at five problems that plague reluctant writers:

 - Lack of confidence

 - Lack of skills and tools

 - Limited writing vocabulary